CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 | 7 | Gemini 1.5 Flash (0.8629) | Gemini 1.5 Flash (0.6646) |
 | 8 | LLaMA 3.1 8B (0.7832) | LLaMA 3.1 8B (0.5690) |

 **Same predictions.
-Same test rows.
+Same 20,082 reviews.
 Opposite conclusion.**

 LLaMA 3.3 70B tops the accuracy table and finishes 6th on macro F1.
-DistilBERT does the reverse.
-The explanation is the class distribution: 72.8% of the test set is positive, so a model that leans positive scores well on accuracy while performing poorly on the 5.5% neutral class that accuracy barely registers.
+DistilBERT does the reverse, climbing four places.

+**Why it happens.** 72.8% of the test set is positive.
+A model that leans towards "positive" scores well on accuracy while quietly failing on the 5.5% neutral class, which accuracy barely registers.
+DistilBERT was trained with a weighted loss that explicitly told it to care about every class equally, and the ranking reflects that instruction.

-The weighted-loss training explicitly optimised for the balanced view, and the ranking reflects that choice. **Which model is "best" here depends entirely on whether you care about the average review or about every class of review** — and for a mental health application, the neutral and negative reviews are the ones that matter operationally.
+**What to take from it.** "Best model" is not a property of a model.
+It is a property of a model **and the question you are asking of it**.
+If you care about the average review, read the accuracy column.
+If you care about every kind of review, including the unhappy minority, read macro F1.
+For a mental health application, the second one is the operationally relevant column.

-### Per-Class Performance
+### Per-class performance

-**Task A — 5-class**
+**Task A, 5-class**

 | Class | Precision | Recall | F1 | Support |
 |---|---|---|---|---|